xiaobai-sky/claude-hackathon-architecture-book/ZhuTu_ZhuJi_Architecture.md

 ### 5.1 Role and Model Specifications

-Every execution node in the pipeline binds to a fixed model and reasoning mode.
+Every execution node binds to a fixed model and reasoning mode.
 Substitution is not permitted — behavioral consistency and cost predictability depend on it.

 | Role | Model | Extended Thinking | Temperature | Responsibility |
 |------|-------|-------------------|-------------|----------------|